Barcelona have had some miraculous forwards play for the club this century.

 2011-2014: 86 games, 20 goals

-Had every technical and physical skill needed to become a perfect compliment to Leo Messi, but the arrival of Neymar and Tata Martino’s natural caution basically killed his Barcelona career.
+Had every technical and physical skill needed to become a perfect compliment to Lionel Messi, but the arrival of Neymar and Tata Martino’s natural caution basically killed his Barcelona career.

 18. Antoine Griezmann

-It’s only been two-thirds of a season but while Griezmann’s ability to score the opening goal in games is impressive, he has failed to develop chemistry with any of his teammates.
+It’s not been a full season yet but while Griezmann‘s ability to score the opening goal in games is impressive, he has failed to develop chemistry with any of his teammates.
 He defends with sublime diligence, however, and obviously has potential to do great things in a Barcelona shirt.
 He just hasn’t done them quite yet.

 17. Luis Enrique